Skip to content

 Flat Tire Near Exit 18 Canterbury

 Apparently, the Universe felt the day was too easy for me, because as I made my way down Route 93, I got a flat tire.
 The truck lurched and if someone was in the other lane when it happened, I surely would have gotten into a big accident.
 But even though getting a flat was a huge pain in the butt, I was excited for the challenge.
 It had been a long time since I changed a tire, and I needed something more than what Gunstock and Rowe doled out.
-Such was the state of my being that year.
+Such was the state of my mind those days.

 Flat Tire Route 93

 Sadly, I couldn’t change it myself.
 Soothing my ego, the AAA guy told me there was no way I would have been able to remove the lug nuts on my own because the dealership had machine-bolted them on too tightly.
 That helped.
-For a second there, I was really wondering just how out of shape a month of eating ice cream had gotten me.
+For a second there, when I was sweating and grunting, trying to remove the lug nuts, I was really starting to wonder just how out of shape a month of eating ice cream had gotten me.

 Looking for more stories about New Hampshire’s mountains?